GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

 - Cloud Functions
 - Compute Engine

-This solution will start/stop GCE instances based on Labels.
-All VMs which have same label can be started/stopped on schedule using Cloud Scheduler.
+This solution will start/stop GCE instances based on **Labels**.
+All VMs which have same label (within a specific zone) can be started/stopped on schedule using Cloud Scheduler.

 Using labels offers a lot of flexibility.
 For example, if you have additional VMs that you would like to start/stop on an existing schedule, then all you need is to apply the same label to them.